ExodusMovement/liquid-glass/README.md

 Bring your UI into the future with **React Native Liquid Glass** — a sleek, glassmorphic view powered by Apple’s new `UIGlassEffect` in **iOS 18**.
 Perfectly frosted.
 Surprisingly easy.

 > ⚠️ **iOS 26+ only**
-> On Android and on iOS versions below 26, this component returns a `<Pressable />` as a fallback.

 ---